PieroMastro/game-hub/README.md

 # game-hub | React + Vite

-A GameHub-inspired platform to discover games and filter them by platform or genre.
+A GameHub-inspired app to discover games and filter them by platforms or genre.
 With a fully functional search bar, dark mode is integrated.

+Please install dependencies:
-Please install dependencies, open a terminal, and run: npm install.
+- Open a terminal, and run: npm install.

-Then run: npm-run-dev to preview
+- Then run: npm-run-dev to preview